U.S. intended to keep Benghazi mission open through 2012

 Other dispatches released by the House committee on Friday included complaints about insufficient security in Benghazi.
 One U.S. official in Libya said more security was needed to help protect American "outreach" efforts to the Benghazi populace.

-"There have been abductions and assassinations, but there have also been false alarms and outright fabrications," the August 8 cable said.
-"What we are going through - and what people here are resolved to get through - is a confluence rather than a conspiracy."

-"Attackers are unlikely to be deterred until authorities are at least capable," the cable added.

-Republicans have suggested the Obama administration omitted talking about al Qaeda in the days after Benghazi because this might undermine the administration's claims to have weakened the organization with the killing of former leader Osama bin Laden.
+Chambliss' remarks revived a Republican critique of shifting administration explanations for the attack.
+Republicans have suggested the Obama administration omitted talking about al Qaeda in the days after Benghazi because this might undermine the administration's claims to have weakened the terrorist organization with the killing of Osama bin Laden.

 On Thursday, Senator Dianne Feinstein, the California Democrat who leads the intelligence committee, said talking points put out by Clapper may have contributed to the shifting commentary on Benghazi.